Eyevinn/srt-to-mpd-whep-reference/readme.md

 {
     "port": 9995,
     "whipUrl": "http://ingest:8200/api/v2/whip/sfu-broadcaster?channelId=srt", // ingest:8200 referes to the WHIP docker container
-    "passThroughUrl": "srt://<local-ip>:4141", // PassThrough to the ffmpeg instance that will produce the MPEG-DASH manifest "status": "idle"
+    "passThroughUrl": "srt://<local-ip>:4141", // PassThrough to the shaka-packager instance that will produce the MPEG-DASH manifest
+    "status": "idle"
 }
 ```